easypanel-io/website/docs/03-languages/01-nodejs.md

 }
 ```

-Aditionally, you can change the start command by creating a Procfile with a `web` entry like this
+Additionally, you can change the start command by creating a Procfile with a `web` entry like this

 ```
 web: npm run start:production
 ```

-## Specifying a Node.js Version
+## Specifying a Node.js version

-Inside your `package.json` you can specify the engine version like this
+Inside your `package.json`, you can specify the engine version like this

 ```json
 "engines": {